If a brain tumour is suspected, you’ll see a specialist who will do some simple tests on your nervous system.

 Our Online Community is always open and full of people ready to support you.

-For people affected by brain tumours or brain cancer to get together, ask questions, share experiences and support each other
+A place for people affected by brain tumours or brain cancer to support one another, ask questions, and share their experiences.

 Need to talk?
 Call us free* 0808 808 00 00 Monday to Friday, 9am-8pm